Frequently Asked Questions

 In both cases you can remove files by simply using rm file or undelete them by moving them to undel directory available in trash or subtrash (mv file undel).

-Remember, that if you do not want to have certain files moved to trash at all, set "trash time" (in seconds) for these files to 0 prior to deletion.
-If you set specific trash time for a directory, all the files created in this directory inherit trash time from parent, e.g.:
+Remember, that if you do not want to have certain files moved to trash at all, set "trash retention" (in hours) for these files to 0 prior to deletion.
+If you set specific trash retention for a directory, all the files created in this directory inherit trash retention from parent, e.g.:

-You can also set a trash time to other value, e.g. 1 hour:
+You can also set a trash retention to other value, e.g. 1 hour:

-For more information on specific parameters passed to mfsmount or mfssettrashtime, see man mfsmount and man mfstrashtime.
+For more information on specific parameters passed to mfsmount or mfssettrashretention, see man mfsmount and man mfstrashretention.